Get Involved

 Co-production involves sharing power and taking risks, confronting issues together and working as a group to find solutions that work for all.
 Recognising that everyone has different skills and expertise, but decisions should be made together, so everyone has a say on what happens.
 It can happen at an individual, service and strategic level.
 For example, people may work together to co-produce a person’s care and support plan or a group of people could work together on a strategy.

-If you’re interested in contributing your insights, please complete the form by Friday 17th October:
+If you’re interested in contributing your insights, please complete the form.

 Complete Form